-In 2004, the Swedish parliament voted to make it a public holiday, which may cause people to become more interested in celebrating it.
-The final decision took decades to reach − various proposals had been discussed under a succession of governments.
-There are also groups lobbying for the introduction of an official national pastry, and a national dish, and for the key-fiddle (nyckelharpa) to be made the national instrument.
-But even for ideas as innocent as these, arriving at a consensus has proved difficult.
+In 2004, the Swedish parliament voted to make it a public holiday.
+But this final date decision took decades to reach − various proposals had been discussed under a succession of governments.
+There are still groups lobbying for the introduction of an official national pastry, and a national dish, and for the key-fiddle (nyckelharpa) to be made the national instrument.
+But, even for these ideas, arriving at a consensus has proved difficult.

 Postscript: Xander Brett 06/06/2022